Skip to Main Content

 Data cleaning policy

 Raw data often comes in various formats and may include duplicates.
-To build an accurate digital twin, data must be cleaned — deduplicated, organized, and standardized — to ensure it integrates smoothly into the digital model.
+To build an accurate digital twin model, data must be cleaned — deduplicated, organized, and standardized — to ensure it integrates smoothly into the virtual model.

 Data governance